HeardLibrary/digital-scholarship/script/python/internet.md

 [Brief evaluation survey](https://forms.gle/xXLpLt4YcdCVbRqu7)

+The examples in this lesson can be run in a [Google Colaboratory notebook](https://colab.research.google.com/drive/1cvYq-d7csmuTxPGXrKCHdOe4ddbsPiMF).
+A Google account is required.
+Click on this link, then if necessary, click on "Open with Google Colaboratory".
+From the file menu select `Save a copy in Drive....` That will create a copy of the notebook that you can run, edit, and save.
+You may have to enable popups in order for the copy to open in a new tab. **Note: the `webbrowser.open_new_tab()` function will not work from the Colab notebook since its on a remote server.
+But you can still click on or loads the generated URL from the last homework problem.
+Alternatively, you can run the code locally using Thonny or a local Jupyter notebook.**

 If you are interested in using Jupyter notebooks, the examples are available in [this notebook](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/pylesson/internet.ipynb).

 The presentation for this lesson is [here](presentations/lesson7-internet.pdf)